Summer Scuba Diving Packages!

 I never believed it myself until I saw it, but the sand here is seasonal.
 There is no fixed time of year, but the sand moves up and down the coastline following the pattern of the prevailing wind.
 Generally the wind comes from the north-east from November until May, and from the south-west from June til October.
 So with the recent change to south-westerly wind and waves a huge amount of sand has washed up on our beach which is always stunning but is currently really impressive - and it makes launching and beaching the catamaran very easy.

-We have recently re-configured our guests rooms, and we are now offering a Family Suite and a Single/Double Room in addition to 2 Doubles and 1 Twin/Double Room.
-The Family Suite, which is priced at a fixed rate for up to 4 people, has a king-size bed and a single bed (or we can change it to 3 single beds), and an extra bed can be added for a 4th child.
-The Single/Double Room is a genuine double room but is offered at a great discount for a single traveller, or a 3rd or 5th person who is part a small group.
+We have recently re-configured our guests rooms, and we are now offering a Family Room and a Single/Double Room in addition to 2 Doubles and 1 Twin/Double Room.
+The Family Room, which is priced at a fixed rate for up to 4 people, has a king-size bed and a single bed (or we can change it to 3 single beds), and an extra bed can be added for a 4th child.
+The Single/Double Room is a genuine double room but is offered at a great discount for a single traveller, or a 3rd or 5th person who is part of a small group.
 The Twin/Double has a double bed and a single bed, so it is ideal for a couple or for 2 people sharing, and can accommodate a 3rd person at extra cost.
 Of course, all the rooms are beautifully furnished and have air-conditioning and private, en-suite bathrooms and can be booked via our secure on-line booking system.

 Delia, Nikka and I have just returned from a very enjoyable and relaxing few days at Anda, on the east coast of Bohol.
 We had a couple of chill out days and a day touring Bohol's famous Chocolate Hills and a trip on the Loboc River, all of which Nikka really loved - as did Delia and I!
 There are many guests who look to combine a visit to Southern Leyte with a few days at another destination in the Philippines, and that part of Bohol makes a perfect combination with Padre Burgos.
 It is not as touristy or commercialised as Panglao, offers great beaches with good diving and snorkeling, and travel in either direction to or from Padre Burgos is quick and easy to arrange.
 So, if you're looking for a 2-centre holiday in beautiful beach environments, Padre Burgos and Anda are hard to beat.